regan-mu/my-kinyozi-client/README.md

 This repository contains all the client code for [mykinyozi.com](https://mykinyozi.com).

-Developed by: Regan Muthomi
+* Developed by: Regan Muthomi
-Developed for: Softcraft Technologies
+* Developed for: Softcraft Technologies
-Languages: Javascript
+* Languages: Javascript
-Frameworks: Nextjs, React
+* Frameworks: React, Nextjs